 An introduction to classic topics at the intersection of physics and biology.
 Topics may include biopolymers, self-assembly, nerves and signal propagation, molecular machines, and biomembranes.
 The course will emphasize approaches based on thermodynamics, statistical mechanics, and experimental techniques.
+Concurrent registration in PHY317L is required.
 (Three one-hour lectures and a three hour laboratory.
 Fall)